 Now that I have these four premises out of the way let us explore this issue further.
 One issue that is often misunderstood is how some mentally ill people use cheating as a way of self-medicating.
 In these cases, the cheating is not about enjoying themselves, it is more about coping.

 For whatever reason, they have resorted to sexual liaisons as a way of dealing with stress and the problems in their life.
 When people resort to sexual acts, such as cheating as a way of coping, it is unhealthy.
 They are choosing a potentially life-threatening way of dealing with their stress.

 The exposure to communicable diseases is only the tip of the iceberg.
 Cheating arouses the passions of irate husbands and wives, which can lead to fatal retribution.

 When cheaters have mental illness, they often do not consider the consequences of their actions, or the potential consequences.
 Consider for a moment that nearly one third of the women murdered in the US are at the hands of their own spouse, with cheating being one of the reasons cited. (yes, wives kill husbands as well-consider that 41% of domestic homicides are done by wives toward their husbands).

 Cheating is a risky behavior.
 The link between risky behavior and cheating is clear.
+Cheating exposes cheaters to STD’s.
+Given that over 50% of the people in the US have had at least one STD, the odds are not in your favor of cheating without consequences.
 Cheating is also a potentially life threatening behavior.
+Some of the STD’s are life threatening.
 When people engage in cheating, even to cope with their illnesses, they are putting their life at risk.